 NEW DEVELOPMENT DIRECTOR: ROSEMARY McDONOUGH

-“As we develop the adjacent St. Francis Assisi church and rectory, we can continue to position ourselves as a neighborhood school serving Germantown’s children.
+“As we develop the adjacent St. Francis Assisi Church and rectory – which we own outright, thanks to some very generous donors – we can truly expand and transform DePaul.
+We can continue to position ourselves as a neighborhood school serving Germantown’s children.
 Our children deserve an outstanding education to prepare them for successful lives.
 It’s what the Vincentian tradition requires of us, and it’s what our times demand.”